Kubinka (air base): Accidents and incidents

+On 13 July 1994, a Russian Air Force An-26 was stolen from Kubinka AFB by an engineer planning to commit suicide.
+He circled Lyakhovo at 300–2000 feet until the aircraft ran out of fuel and crashed, killing him.

 On 17 August 2021, the only flying prototype Il-112V (RF-41400) suffered a fire in the right engine and crashed near Kubinka Airfield.
 All three crew on board were killed, including test-pilot Nikolai Kuimov, Hero of the Russian Federation.

 On 7 May 2025 a Ukrainian drone attack caused fires at the air base.